CarDD: A New Dataset for Vision-based Car Damage Detection: Conclusion

 \section{Conclusion}

-Automatic car damage assessment (CDA) systems have the potential to deliver social and economic benefits.
-A well-designed CDA system can effectively reduce human efforts and largely increase evaluation efficiency in an online manner.
-As such, car owners can quickly obtain the evaluation results without driving or moving the cars to the insurance company, reducing traffic congestion and saving the expense of society.
-However, due to the insufficient datasets, the research on vehicle damage assessment is far behind.

 In this paper, we introduce CarDD, the first public large-scale car damage dataset with extensive annotations for car damage detection and segmentation.
 It contains 4,000 high-resolution car damage images with over 9,000 fine-grained instances of six damage categories and matches with four tasks: classification, object detection, instance segmentation, and salient object detection.
 We evaluate various state-of-the-art models on our dataset and give a quantitative and visual analysis of the results.
-The difficulties exist in locating and classifying the categories with small and various shapes, and we give possible reasons and potential solutions.
+We analyze difficulties in locating and classifying the categories with small and various shapes and give possible reasons.
+Focusing on this challenging task, we also provide an improved DCN model called DCN+ to effectively improve the performance on hard classes.

 CarDD will supplement existing segmentation tasks that focus on daily seen objects (such as COCO \cite{25} and Pascal VOC \cite{VOC}).
-In addition, since CarDD includes multiple types of fine-grained annotations, the algorithms designed for CarDD can also facilitate the study of other related tasks, such as anomaly detection, irregular-shaped object recognition, and fine-grained segmentation.
-Furthermore, we are collecting and annotating more car damage images, and will release them in the future version of CarDD.
+Many research directions are made possible with CarDD, such as anomaly detection, irregular-shaped object recognition, and fine-grained segmentation.
 We hope that the proposed CarDD makes a non-trivial step for the community, which can not only benefit the study of vision tasks but also facilitate daily human life.